monsoonmaelstrom/book2/book2.md

 “Do I?”
 I ask him seriously.

 “Fine.
-But I still want a drink and it looks like you’ve got all the money, as usual.”
+But I want a drink and it looks like you’ve got all the money, as usual.”

 “Yeah, sure,” I say, then raising my voice so the barman will hear me, “Another round for the table.”